The USGS sponsors or has partnerships with many citizen science programs that are appropriate for classroom

 public health officials to protect the well-being of all living things and to promote a healthy ecosystem.

-The Cactus Moth Detection and
+The Cactus Moth Detection and Monitoring Network

 Volunteers are needed to assist state and federal agencies in monitoring the distribution of the cactus moth.
 Cactus moths quickly destroy strands of pricklypear cactus, and are a threat to natural biodiversity, horticulture, and forage in the southwestern U.S. and Mexico.
 The data collected is used to support modeling efforts to better predict likely locations for new pricklypear cactus and cactus moth.